apache/flink-web/how-to-contribute.md

 ## File a bug report

 Please let us know if you experienced a problem with Flink and file a bug report.
-Open [Flink's JIRA](http://issues.apache.org/jira/browse/FLINK) and click on the blue **Create** button at the top.
+Open [Flink's JIRA](http://issues.apache.org/jira/browse/FLINK), log in if necessary, and click on the red **Create** button at the top.
 Please give detailed information about the problem you encountered and, if possible, add a description that helps to reproduce the problem.
 Thank you very much.

 -----